XxCHANDLERxX/notes/sci206/README.md

 A pendulum is an "energy transfer device".
 Energy is conserved, so it won't come back and hit someone standing next to it.

-Demo: Push weight harder.
+*Demo:*: Push weight harder.
 Larger amplitude, but the period is the same!

 Note: This is what's called "harmonic motion".